mirainc/custom-menu-samples/gotts-menu/README.md

    ![price-sizing](price-sizing-example.png)
 2. On the same item, add the `size` tag to the item

-**Flavours:**
+**Flavors:**
-In this example, flavours are `items` on the "Fountain Soda" sub-group.
+In this example, flavors are `items` on the "Fountain Soda" sub-group.

-**Additional Flavours:**
+**Additional Flavors:**
-In this example, additional items are `items` on the "Fountain Soda" sub-group with the addition of a `additional-flavour` tag so the frontend can filter these out from the other flavours.
+In this example, additional items are `items` on the "Fountain Soda" sub-group with the addition of a `additional-flavor` tag so the frontend can filter these out from the other flavors.

 ## Deployment

-CI/CD is setup to deploy our apps using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)
+CI/CD is set up to deploy our apps using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.